michael-trovato/advanced-macro-calculator/README.md

 # Advanced Macro Calculator
-This calculator helps you optimize your nutritional intake and weight management strategies.
+This calculator helps
+you optimize your nutritional intake and body composition by recommending targeted macros and calories tailored to you.

+With the tool being diet agnostic, it fits into any individual's diet preference.

 It is built on reliable scientific evidence and provides you with personalized advice based on your specific input.

-To use this calculator, any recent version of [Python 3](https://www.python.org/downloads/) should work.
+This calculator requires [Python 3](https://www.python.org/downloads/) to run.

 ### Prompts

 Please answer the prompts with the required information.

-The calculator fully supports imperial and metric units.
+This calculator fully supports imperial and metric units.

 Users can choose to lose or gain weight based on percentage of body weight or fixed values (lbs or kg).

 This is useful when wanting to lose as a percentage of body weight per week while in a fat loss phase, and gaining at a fixed value (lbs or kg) during a muscle gain phase.